Protein-Swift-Bootcamp/week-3-homework-1-MuhammedGul34/README.md

-# Week - 3 : Homework - 1
+# Week - 3 : Homework - 1 Closures

-=> İki viewcontroller olan bir uygulama yapıyoruz

-=> İlk viewcontroller verileri gösteren ikinci VC verilerin girildiği ekran

-=> ikinci VC den ilk VC’a veriler 3 Farklı yol ile aktarılabilir.

-=> protocol, notification center, closure
+=> This is the 3.branch and based on "Closures" to create same App